Constant-Time Motion Planning with Manipulation Behaviors: B-CTMP: Algorithmic Approach

 The naive approach to achieve this would be to compute the corresponding feasible initiation states $s_i$ for each possible object state $w_i$, and then computing and storing individual paths $\tau_i$ from $s_{home}$ to each $s_i$.
 However, this would be memory inefficient, since the set of all required initiation states grows significantly with the object state space dimensionality and the RoI size, making it impractical for real-world deployment.

 Instead, we exploit a key insight: manipulation behaviors often exhibit \emph{spatial locality}, where a single initiation state can cover multiple object configurations within a spatial region.
 For example, when grasping objects from a shelf, one pre-grasp pose (initiation state) may enable successful grasping of any object within a certain shelf region, as the behavior can adapt to the specific object pose during execution.
-Hence, leveraging this coverage property of initiation states, we can strategically select a reduced set of feasible initiation states $\widetilde{\mathcal{S}} \subseteq \displaystyle{\bigcup_{w_g \in \mathcal{G}} I_\sigma(w_g)}$ such that:

-which provides complete coverage over all desired goal states while requiring significantly fewer paths from $s_{home}$.
+Hence, leveraging this coverage property of initiation states, we can strategically select a reduced set of feasible initiation states $\widetilde{\mathcal{S}} \subseteq \displaystyle{\bigcup_{w_g \in \mathcal{G}} I_\sigma(w_g)}$ such that: $\bigcup_{s_i \in \widetilde{\mathcal{S}}} n_i(s_i) \supseteq \mathcal{G}$,which provides complete coverage over all desired goal states while requiring significantly fewer paths from $s_{home}$.

 As seen in figure \ref{fig:neighbourhoods}, we can then characterize our neighborhoods.
 These are defined as spatial regions of object poses in the previous section, using \emph{attractor tuples}.
 Each attractor tuple consists of an object attractor state \(w_{\text{attr}}\), an attractor initiation state \(s_{i,\text{attr}}\), a distance \(r\), and a collision free path $\tau$ from $s_{home}$.
 Formally, an attractor tuple \((w_{\text{attr}}, s_{i,\text{attr}}, r, \tau)\) supports that all object states \(w\) within distance \(r\) of \(w_{\text{attr}}\) can be successfully handled by executing the manipulation behavior \(\sigma\) from initiation state \(s_{i,\text{attr}}\).